Cardiovascular Technologist - Invasive

 - Download the Admission Criteria and Essential Qualifications (pdf).

 - Complete the clinical application (online using Survey Monkey).
-The application is available online using Survey Monkey spring 2018 for a fall 2018 clinical start.
-Check back for details.
+The application is available online using Survey Monkey - check back Spring 2019 for link.

 Is the program accredited?